RGL Anti-Cheat FAQ⚓︎

 Once you have done this, submit the evidence through the report form.

 - Publicly accuse, or directly approach the accused player regarding any accusations.

 - Spread the accusation to other teams or players.

 - Submit the same evidence more than once.

 - Harass the suspected player, or their teammates.

 - Submit a report without appropriate evidence as described above.

-Violation of these practices hinder Anti-Cheat investigations, and may result in punitive action under [1002.3] - Witch-Hunting.
+Violation of these practices hinder Anti-Cheat investigations, and may result in punitive action under [1002.3] - Discriminatory Language and Symbols.